michael105/slterm/README.md

-	Slim (124kB linked shared) and fast terminal emulator for X11, with minimal external dependencies (Xlib, fontconfig and freetype).
+	Slim (124kB linked shared) and fast terminal emulator for X11, with minimal external dependencies (Xlib, Xft, fontconfig and freetype).
    Descendant of st (suckless terminal), modified extensively.

-	VTxxx compatible.
+	VT100 compatible.

+	The focus is on stability, performance, good rendering and VTx compatibility, for tabs or split screen I suggest to use either screen/tmux or i3(my recommendation)/dmux/tabbed.

 	Finally getting close to a first "stable" release.
 	Only things missing (imho) are history search and storing.